Important Academic Policies

 - Overall Auburn GPA: This includes all work attempted at Auburn (with the exception of gapped courses) and is used when determining academic warning, suspension, entrance into certain courses or majors, and graduation.
 You must have a 2.0 overall Auburn GPA to graduate.
 Gapped grades are included in your GPA to transfer into some majors and when calculating honors graduation.

-- Major GPA: This includes your best attempt on all courses designated as part of your major, including courses you may have taken at other institutions.
+- Major GPA: This includes your best attempt on all courses designated as part of your major.
+Transfer courses do not count toward a major GPA.
 Major courses are listed in bold print in the Bulletin.
 You must have a 2.0 major GPA to graduate.
-Major GPA worksheets are online [here] (link here xx).
+Major GPA worksheets are online [here].

 - Professional School Overall GPA: To calculate your professional school GPA, you should include all college level work, at Auburn or another school, plus any courses you gap at Auburn.
 Professional schools do not honor the gap and require you to include those grades in your GPA for their purposes.

 - Professional School Science GPA: Your professional school science GPA is calculated based on any grade (including gapped grades) you earned in courses designated as biology, chemistry, physics, or math.

 GPA Calculator - This calculator will help you determine what grades it will take to reach your goal GPA.

 To calculate a grade point average, multiply the credit hours times the grade points to determine the quality points for each class.
 (A grade of A is worth four grade points, a B is three, C is two, D is one, and F is zero.)
 Then divide the total quality points by the total credit hours to determine the grade point average.

 C (2 points)

 U1000: AU Experience

 B (3 Points)